seebs/libbaggotry/ReadMe.txt

 a nil value is less than any non-nil value, and two nil values are equal to each other.

-You can create a filter using LibGetOpt, or something equivalent, using the
-	filter:from_args(table)
-function; this is intended to be used with an argstring like that of
-	filter:argstring()
-This is the guts of the command line filter specification in LootSorter and Baggotry; however, you can also use it to create a SavedVariables-friendly definition of a filter, if you pass it a similar structure.
-If you don't want to mess with the getopt-type functionality, just pass it:

-	{
-		leftover_args = { conditions }
-	}

-where conditions are a series of strings looking like:
-	[+!]field:relop:value
-+ means requires, ! means excludes, default is include.
-So for instance:
-	!stack:>:15
-creates a filter which includes everything that doesn't have a stack count of 15 or more.

 Next big feature:  Bagground Processing (TM).
 When a LibBaggotry function needs to perform many operations, it performs one per update rather than spamming them all at once.
 If you have a cheapish video card, this should